 - Propylene Glycol

-Humectants generally have a light and watery texture to it which is suitable for all skin types.
-Due to its water-attracting properties, it can help plump up your skin and helps fade fine lines and wrinkles although this effect is quite temporary.
-One thing that you should note is that humectants can’t be a stand-alone ingredient in a moisturiser because, without the companion of the other emollients and occlusive, humectants can draw too much moisture from the deeper layer of your skin when you are in a dry environment, like on the airplane.
+Humectants generally have a light and watery texture suitable for all skin types.
+Due to its water-attracting properties, it can help plump up your skin and helps fade fine lines and wrinkles, although this effect is quite temporary.
+One thing that you should note is that humectants can't be a stand-alone ingredient in a moisturiser because, without the companion of the other emollients and occlusive, humectants can draw too much moisture from the deeper layer of your skin when you are in a dry environment, like on the aeroplane.

-Glycerin is one of the most frequently seen ingredients used in cosmetics especially moisturisers.
-Glycerin or also known as glycerol is a natural compound derived from vegetable oils.
+Glycerin is one of the most frequently seen ingredients used in cosmetics, especially moisturisers.
+Glycerin, also known as glycerol, is a natural compound derived from vegetable oils.
 It works as a humectant and pulls water into the outer layer of our skin.
-It is clear, colorless, odorless, affordable, and quite easy to formulate.
+It is clear, colourless, odourless, affordable, and relatively easy to formulate.
 Therefore, you can see them on almost all your moisturising products.

 Best for: All skin types

 Emollient is an oilier substance that helps to fill in the space and gap between the edges of the dead skin cells.
-Emollient form a film on top of our skin and soften the surface of it.
+Emollient form a film on top of our skin and soften its surface.